treygilliland/zootype/README.md

 1. Create a directory for your implementation (e.g., `crabtype/`)
 2. Add the language name to `LANGUAGES` in `zootype.sh`
 3. Create a `build_<name>()` function in `zootype.sh` with your build commands
+4. Create a GitHub Actions workflow in `.github/workflows/release-<name>.yml` for releases
+5. Update the `.gitignore` and `Makefile` clean target if needed

 Example for Rust: